autero1/action-terragrunt/README.md

 # Setup Terragrunt GitHub Action

 Set up your GitHub Actions workflow with a specific version of [Terragrunt](https://terragrunt.gruntwork.io/).
+You can optionally set version to `latest` to use the most recent version.

 Because of [deprecation in the GitHub Actions environment](https://github.blog/changelog/2020-10-01-github-actions-deprecating-set-env-and-add-path-commands/), versions lower than v1.0.0 will no longer work properly.